A Theory of How Pretraining Shapes Inductive Bias in Fine-Tuning: Understanding Learning Regimes in PT+FT

+Intuitively, $\alpha_{PT}$ controls the accuracy of the active dimensions learned during pretraining, while $\lambda_{PT}$ continues to determine whether these dimensions are reused or adapted during fine-tuning.
+In \textbf{Fig.~\ref{fig:imperfect_pt}}, we vary $\alpha_{PT}$ across different levels of task overlap.
+For small $\alpha_{PT}$, behavior is largely insensitive to $\lambda_{PT}$, as the pretraining signal is too weak to be reused.
+As $\alpha_{PT}$ increases, the effect of $\lambda_{PT}$ becomes progressively stronger, particularly in the no-overlap setting where fine-tuning must learn new features.
+On the other hand, while for $\alpha_{PT} \geq 1$ negative $\lambda_{PT}$ makes generalization worse under full overlap (\textbf{Fig.~\ref{fig:replica}f}), for $\alpha_{PT} < 1$ it can improve performance even in that case, as it allows the model to refine the imperfectly learned pretraining structure.
+This highlights that imbalanced initialization may be especially important when pretraining data is limited.

-Taken together, the generalization curves elucidate how initialization parameters interact with task parameters to shape generalization behavior.
+\textbf{Summary.} Taken together, the generalization curves elucidate how initialization parameters interact with task parameters to shape generalization behavior.
 In particular, the generalization curves demonstrate the same trade-off between sparsity and pretraining dependence we predicted from Proposition~\ref{prop:l-fd}: as $\lambda_{PT}$ becomes more negative, we move along the diagonal representing the trade-off between $\ell$-order and pretraining dependence (dotted line in \textbf{Fig.~\ref{fig:regimes})}.
-As a result, the network benefits less from overlap: for $\rho_{FT}^{\text{shared}}=0.1$ (indicating a full overlap between pretrained and fine-tuned dimensions), decreasing $\lambda_{PT}$ makes generalization worse (\textbf{Fig.~\ref{fig:replica}f}).
+As a result, the network benefits less from overlap: for $\rho_{FT}^{\text{shared}}=0.1$ (i.e.\ full overlap), decreasing $\lambda_{PT}$ makes generalization worse (\textbf{Fig.~\ref{fig:replica}f}).
 At the same time, the network benefits more from sparsity: for $\rho_{FT}^{\text{shared}}=0.01$, trading off a stronger sparsity bias for a weaker pretraining dependence is worthwhile, and a smaller $\lambda_{PT}$ yields better performance.
-Overall, this identifies $\lambda_{PT}$ as a crucial factor for changing the inductive bias of PT+FT and highlights that the optimal learning regime will depend on the task parameters (see \textbf{Fig.~\ref{fig:replica_2a}} in the Appendix).
+Overall, this identifies $\lambda_{PT}$ as a crucial factor for changing the inductive bias of PT+FT and highlights that the optimal learning regime will depend on the task parameters (\textbf{Fig.~\ref{fig:replica_2a}}).